rushout09/OAuthHandler/README.md

 # OAuthHandler

-If you are building an application that interacts with other Platform's APIs (Eg: Twitter, Google, Shopify, Notion, etc.) you need an Authentication microservice that is:
+If you are building an application that interacts with other Platform's APIs (Eg: Slack, Twitter, Google, Shopify, Notion, etc.) you need an OAuth flow that is:

 1. Simple: To handle complex OAuth2 flow to get end users' permission to perform any action on their behalf.
 2. Fast and Secure: To store and retrieve Access tokens and Refresh tokens for end-users.
 3. Scalable: To be accessed by instances across multiple regions.

-This project implements above OAuth authentication as a microservice.
+Slack says that implementing such OAuth flow is discouragingly hard.
+Not anymore!
 ![Slack says that implementing an OAuth flow is discouragingly hard.
 Not anymore!](slack_screenshot.png)

+This project implements above OAuth authentication as a microservice.

 ## How it works